 From the abstract

-Besides basic requirements in transport planning, traffic engineering can help significantly to improve mobility and road safety for the elderly.
-This paper outlines elderly road users’ requirements in traffic signal control.
+Besides basic requirements in transport planning, traffic engineering can significantly improve mobility and road safety for older people.
+This paper outlines older road users’ requirements in traffic signal control.
 The paper discusses standards from Germany, United States, United Kingdom and other selected countries as well as examples from practice.